wso2/docs-open-banking/en/docs/develop/custom-gateway-executor.md

 - Intercept requests and responses before and after API authentication
 - Modify request/response headers and payloads
 - Configure custom error messages
-- Add custom attributes, for example, data reporting
+- Add custom attributes.
+For example, data reporting

 For the executors, you can configure context attributes (for example, consent ID) provided by swagger definitions.
 These context attributes are shared through a particular request/response flow.
 You can also define the order of execution by the flow.

-To build your own executor, implement the following interface.
+To build your own executor, implement the following interface:

 ``` java
 com.wso2.finance.openbanking.accelerator.gateway.executor.core.OpenBankingGatewayExecutor